lbf1121/codinglife/english/EnglishAbstract.md

     The official gave back my money order and he turned away.
     "Where can I buy an Identity Card?"
 I asked the official.
     He did not speek to me.He did not answer.
-    "Go to the Ministry of the Interior," a man said.He was standing in the queue.And he told me the way.
+    "Go to the Ministry of the Interior," a man said.
+    He was standing in the queue.And he told me the way.
    [文章来源百词斩爱阅读](https://ireading.baicizhan.com/react_reading/reading/article/509buid=2034348961)